telent/slab/README.md

 * don't let sway suspend the device without warning when ssh sessions active sudo -b systemd-inhibit --mode=block --why="SSH session" sleep 300

+* log journal to persistent storage, or make pstore work

 * improve networkmanager ui to work with touch input (nmtui not quite it)

 * mobile network

 * sort out sleep
- - out what we want it to do
-    - periodic wake from sleep to check for network activity (emails or chat client messages or whatever)
+  - periodic wake from sleep to check for network activity (emails or chat client messages or whatever) - use timerfd_create
+  - lock screen before blanking
+  - blank screen on seat idle 30 seconds
-    - sleep on power button
+  - turn screen on/off when power button pressed
-    - sleep on idle 2 minutes
+  - sleep on system idle 2 minutes
   - don't sleep if ssh session non-idle
- - find out why it's not doing it

-   timerfd_create(CLOCK_BOOTTIME_ALARM) apparently does this: write a program that calls it in a loop then prods networkmanager to establish a connection.
+   timerfd_create(CLOCK_BOOTTIME_ALARM) wakes from sleep, allegedly: write a program that calls it in a loop then prods networkmanager to establish a connection.
 Anything running that wants to poll a server when the network is up can register with networkmanager (I